At the FIP World Congress

 We keep our members informed about FIP activities and other relevant topics via our newsletters at least four times a year.

 Career support resources

 The YPG is working on support materials to its members in their professional development.
 The first of these materials is “Leading with emotional intelligence”.

 This document aims to help young pharmacists learn and practise emotional intelligence skills.
 It outlines samplecases and provides suggestions on how emotional intelligence skills can be used to overcome challenges in different situations.

-In 2019, the YPG hosted webinars and workshops for their members and congress delegates.
-Some webinars which have been conducted this year were:
+In 2019, the YPG hosted webinars and workshops for its members and congress delegates.
+Some webinars which were conducted last year include:

-The recording of the webinar can be accessed by the FIP YPG members through this link.
+6. FIP YPG grant for professional innovation - How to prepare a successful application.
+The recording of the webinar can be accessed by YPG members through this link.

 For the first time, the YPG was able to attend the 72nd World Health Assembly (WHA) of the World Health Organization (WHO) as FIP delegates.
 There were a number of sessions and side events that YPG participated in and led during the week of the WHA.

 Prior to the start of the WHA, three YPG officers collaborated with other young professional organisations (International Pharmaceutical Students Federation [IPSF], World Congress of Chiropractic Students, and International Federation of Medical Students’ Association) to lead a warm-up dance on stage for the 2nd Annual Walk the Talk event.